mingruimingrui/rays-journal/_posts/2017-11-04-algorithms-everyone-should-know.md

 <br>

 ### "Choosing" between Data-science and Deep Learning
-I say "choosing" rather loosely because people tend to learn things from both sides.
+Choosing is a hard word, people tend to learn things from both sides.
 Depending on what you wish to do, you might want to have a data-science focus or maybe gear your skill-set more towards deep neural networks.
 90% of the times when people says that they wish to something related to machine learning, they are referring to data-science rather than AI/deep learning.
-There is a somewhat noticeable difference between the 2 fields but They are both part of the tool kit of a data engineer.
-That said I personally reach for data science much more often than deep learning when solving the more mundane tasks
+There is a somewhat noticeable difference between the 2 fields but they are both part of the tool kit of a data engineer.
+That said I personally reach for data science much more often than deep learning when solving the more mundane tasks.
+I'd also recommend beginners to start from there.

 <br>

-### Learning to have fun while learning
-Let's face it, learning is a chore.
-I personally don't enjoy grinding through textbooks and research papers unless it is for the purpose of solving a problem in a project I'm working on.
-Probably my greatest take away from learning ML is learning to learn.
-Implementation is my way of getting myself to know more stuff and quite frankly it is also a pretty enjoyable thing to do.
-Heck I'd do it in my free time.

-ML is not an easy subject to get a hang of, but getting grips with something difficult rewards people with a huge sense of accomplishment.
-So don't be afraid of doing something hard!
+### Figuring out the way you learn best
+Learning machine learning to many people is really more of an experimental process where they stumble across something new.
+I don't personally know of any two data scientist/AI researcher who took the same exact paths to learning the subject.